Battle of Heartbreak Ridge: Initial assault (13–27 September)

 When reports of the 23rd's situation reached General de Shazo, he realized that he had underestimated the KPA's defensive capacity.
-Since the 9th Regiment, under Colonel Lynch, was already in position for its contemplated attack on Hill 728, on 14 September de Shazo directed Lynch to use his regiment against Hill 894 instead.
+Since the 9th Regiment, under Lynch, was already in position for its contemplated attack on Hill 728, on 14 September, de Shazo directed Lynch to use his regiment against Hill 894 instead.
 A successful seizure of Hill 894 could relieve some of the pressure on the 23rd Regiment.
-The 2nd Battalion, 9th Regiment advanced from Yao'dong up the southwest shoulder of Hill 894 on 14 September, supported by tanks of Company B, 72nd Tank Battalion, the heavy mortar company, and a battalion of 155mm howitzers.
+The 2nd Battalion, 9th Regiment, advanced from Yao'dong up the southwest shoulder of Hill 894 on 14 September, supported by tanks of Company B, 72nd Tank Battalion, the heavy mortar company, and a battalion of 155 mm howitzers.
 By nightfall the 2nd Battalion had climbed to within 650 yd of the crest of Hill 894 against light resistance.
 The attack continued on 15 September and by afternoon, the height was swept clear of the KPA.
 Up to this point the 2nd Battalion had had only eleven casualties, but the next two days cost the battalion over two hundred more as the KPA counterattacked fiercely and repeatedly in a vain effort to drive it off the crest.
 Possession of Hill 894 by the 9th Regiment failed, however, to relieve the pressure on the 23rd as it sought again to cut the ridge line between Hills 931 and 851.
 The KPA's firepower kept the assault forces pinned down on the lower slopes.
-On 16 September Colonel Adams ordered his 2nd and 3rd Battalions to shift from the column formation they had been using to attack abreast.
+On 16 September Adams ordered his 2nd and 3rd Battalions to shift from the column formation they had been using to attack abreast.
 Thus, while the 3rd Battalion renewed its drive due west, the 2nd Battalion swung to the southwest and approached Hill 931 along another spur.
 In the meantime, C Company of the 1st Battalion passed through the positions of the 9th Regiment on Hill 894 and tried to take Hill 931 from the south.
-The three-point attack made little headway against the heavy curtain of fire laid down by the KPA.
-Secure in their strongly fortified bunkers, the KPA defenders waited until the artillery and air support given to the 2nd Division assault forces was lifted and then returned to their firing positions.
+The three-pronged attack made little headway against the heavy curtain of fire laid down by the KPA.
+Secure in their strongly fortified bunkers, the KPA defenders waited until the artillery and air support given to the 2nd Division assault forces was lifted, then returned to their firing positions.
 As the 23rd Regiment's soldiers climbed the last few yards toward the crest, the KPA opened up with their automatic weapons, rifles, and grenades.
-Since the KPA controlled the Mundung-ni Valley which offered defiladed and less steep access routes to Heartbreak Ridge, the problem of reinforcements and resupply was not difficult to resolve.
+Since the KPA controlled the Mundung-ni Valley, which offered defiladed and less steep access routes to Heartbreak Ridge, the problem of reinforcement and resupply was not difficult to resolve.
 In fact, General Hong Nim, commander of the KPA 6th Division, managed to send the fresh 13th Regiment in to replace the 1st Regiment on 16 September without any trouble.
 For the U.S. 2nd Division, the outlook was rather grim.
 The narrow Pia-ri Valley, southwest of Heartbreak, was jammed with vehicles and exposed to KPA artillery and mortar fire.
 Korean civilian porters frequently abandoned their loads along the trails and bolted for cover when the KPA got too close.
 To keep the front-line units supplied with food, water, ammunition, and equipment and to evacuate the casualties often required that American infantrymen double as carriers and litter bearers.
 The rugged terrain and the close KPA surveillance of the approaches to Heartbreak Ridge made their jobs very hazardous and time consuming, for it could take up to ten hours to bring down a litter case from the forward positions held by the 23d Regiment.